EveSeward/Tutorial-for-Spatial-Autocorrelation-Analysis-in-R/README.md

 ### Step 8: Calculate Queen and Rook weights

 In order to calculate Moran's I, we need to define which locations fall within our neighbourhood.
-We'll use the Queen weighting scheme to define another neighbourhood as the eight neighbouring polygons located vertically, horizontally, and diagonally from our main point (I).
-Then we will use the Rook weighting scheme to define a neighbourhood as the four neighbouring polygons located vertically and horizontally from our main point (I).
+We'll use the Queen weighting scheme to define one neighbourhood as the eight neighbouring polygons located vertically, horizontally, and diagonally from our main point (i).
+Then we will use the Rook weighting scheme to define another neighbourhood as the four neighbouring polygons located vertically and horizontally from our main point (i).
 By selecting these neighbourhoods, we can compare how either might affect our results.
 From this comparison, we can decide which is most suitable for our analysis.

 ```{r Neighbours, echo=TRUE, eval=TRUE, warning=FALSE}
 #Income Neighbours - Queens weight